TGem7/Gem-Pokermon/README.md

 Capsakid: When mult cards are scored, earn $1

 Scovillain: When mult cards are scored, earn $2.
 Gold cards held in hand give +4 mult

+Meditite: +0.5 mult for each Ace or Face card left in your deck

+Medicham: Aces played give 2x their total chips. +1 mult for each Ace or Face card left in your deck

+Mega Medicham: Holding 2 Negative Strength.
+Aces played give 3x their total chips.
+0.25x mult for each Ace remaining in deck